umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 If you think back to the beginning when we set up our sites using the Package Templates you may remember me saying that by default you get a Github action installed as well.

 If you check out the ~/.github/workflows folder in your solution, you will see there is a readme file and a build.yml file.

 The build.yml file is used by Github actions, which will perform some tasks for you when certain criteria are met.
-If you never worked with continuous integration and deployment (CI/CD) before, then this may seem like magic, but we are using a very simple version in this example.
+If you never worked with continuous integration and deployment (CI/CD) before, then this may seem like magic - but don't worry we will run through the commands!

 The build.yml file contains several things, let's do a quick overview: